godadada/seenami.com-browser-extension/README.md

 	Hand pick from large pool of websites which ones are of interest to you and used as sources for you.

-	If websites of your interest are not in the pool, recommand [here](https://github.com/godadada/seenami.com-browser-extension/issues).
+	If any websites of your interest are not in the pool, recommand them [youtube show](https://github.com/godadada/seenami.com-browser-extension/issues).
-	It often takes minutes to add a website to the pool.
+	It usually takes minutes to add a website to the pool.

 ## youtube